Public Support for End-of-Life Options Continues to Grow

 Public opinion in support of euthanasia and suicide for terminally ill patients has grown over the past 40 years, according to a study published online Sept.
 5 in the Journal of Death and Dying.
 Opinions varied by age, gender, and religious affiliation.

 This is the first study looking at long-term opinions since the passage of state laws allowing physicians to aide terminally ill patients in ending their life.
-Currently, seven states — Oregon, Washington, Montana, New Mexico, Vermont, California, and Colorado — and Washington, D.C. have passed such laws allowing patient control over the end of life.
+Currently, six states — Oregon, Washington, Montana, Vermont, California, and Colorado — and Washington, D.C. have passed such laws allowing patient control over the end of life.

 The study used cumulative data from 23 waves of the General Social Survey (GSS) between 1977 and 2016, representing more than 30,000 responses.
 GSS is a national survey that monitors public opinion and social change among U.S. adults.
 GSS asked two end-of-life questions.

 To gauge support for euthanasia, GSS asked, “When a person has a disease that cannot be cured, do you think doctors should be allowed by law to end the patient’s life by some painless means if the patient and his family request it?”

 To assess opinions on suicide for terminally ill persons, GSS asked, “Do you think a person has the right to end his or her own life if this person has an incurable disease?”

 Brandon Attell, from the Georgia Health Policy Center at Georgia State University, found that support for euthanasia for terminally ill persons increased by 12% — from 62% in 1977 to 74% in 2016, while support for suicide for terminally ill persons increased by 27% — from 39% in 1977 to 66% in 2016.